natancox/stardog-docs/src/blog/content/posts/stardog-3-is-coming.md

 isn't needed.
 But including it makes the query portable across SPARQL
 systems: since `agg:stardog:gmean` is a valid QName, including the prefix means that the query will parse correctly in any compliant SPARQL system.
-Third, Stardog 3 knows that the `agg` is the user-defined aggregate with the QName `stardog:gmean`.
+Third, Stardog 3 knows that `agg` is the user-defined aggregate with the QName `stardog:gmean`.

 ## Conclusion